 Background Material for P.800 testing

-P.800 testing-: A mix-based approach using separate background recordings will be used.
+A mix-based approach using separate background recordings will be used.
 The minimum lengths of noise files shall be 80 s.

 The following guideline is applied to the noise types used.

 Car noise is intended to test the performance of the codec under steady state background noise and should be recorded in a moving car.
 A constant speed between 80 km/h (50 mph) and 110 km/h (70 mph) is recommended.
 The make and model of the car should be reasonably common in the country of the recording.
 Typically, the windows of the car should be closed, and the radio turned off.